valkey-io/valkey-doc/docs/management/sentinel.md

 In theory this setup works removing the box where C2 and S4 are running, and setting the quorum to 2.
-However it is unlikely that we want HA in the Redis side without having high availability in our application layer.
+However it is unlikely that we want HA in the Valkey side without having high availability in our application layer.

 ### Sentinel, Docker, NAT, and possible issues